 At December 31, 2015, we had a total of approximately \$34.1 million in outstanding commitments comprised of (i) 14 commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) three capital commitments that had not been fully called.
-We recognized unrealized depreciation of \$79,000 on the outstanding unfunded loan commitments and unrealized depreciation of \$14,000 on the outstanding unfunded capital commitments to fund revolving loans that had not been fully drawn or term loans that had a total of approximately \$6.4 million in outstanding commitments comprised of (i) four commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) one capital commitment that had not been fully called.
+We recognized unrealized depreciation of \$79,000 on the outstanding unfunded loan commitments and unrealized depreciation of \$14,000 on the outstanding unfunded capital commitments during the year ended December 31, 2015.
+At December 31, 2014, we had a total of approximately \$6.4 million in outstanding commitments comprised of (i) four commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) one capital commitment that had not been fully called.
 No unrealized appreciation (depreciation) was recognized on the outstanding unfunded loan commitments or the outstanding unfunded capital commitments during the year ended December 31, 2014.